kthayashi/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student in Dr. Nathan Kraft's [Plant Community Ecology Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) in the [Department of Ecology and Evolutionary Biology](https://www.eeb.ucla.edu/) at [UCLA](https://www.ucla.edu/).
+I am a Ph.D. candidate in Dr. Nathan Kraft's [Plant Community Ecology Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) in the [Department of Ecology and Evolutionary Biology](https://www.eeb.ucla.edu/) at [UCLA](https://www.ucla.edu/).
 My research interests are broadly in plant community ecology and biogeography.
-My current research aims to disentangle the complex interactions between abiotic and biotic factors that shape species' distributions and ecological communities across spatial scales, with California grasslands as a model system.
-I am also passionate about data science, especially using R, and evidence-based STEM teaching.
+My dissertation research aims to understand how species interactions in spatially variable environments shape plant species distributions and coexistence across spatial scales, using a California grassland as a model system.
+I am also passionate about data science (especially using R) and evidence-based STEM teaching.